peterjmarko/llm-narrative-framework/ROADMAP.md

 ## Paper Submission (PCI Psychology & Meta-Psychology)

 - [ ] **Solicit Pre-Submission Expert Feedback**
-  - [ ] Identify and contact key field experts (e.g., Currey, Godbout, Kosinski) for friendly pre-submission reviews.
+  - [ ] Identify and contact key field experts (e.g., Currey, Godbout) for friendly pre-submission reviews.
   - [ ] Incorporate feedback into the final manuscript draft.
+- [ ] **Final Co-Author Approval**
+  - [ ] Secure final approval from the co-author on the revised manuscript before submission.
 - [ ] **Manuscript Finalization**
   - [ ] Prepare the final version of the manuscript with numbered lines.
 - [ ] **Compliance & Disclosure**